Tags: Butter Pecan, Candy, Chocolate, Christmas, corn flakes, feuilletine, white chocolate

 I still couldn’t believe this guy liked me.

 That’s it..10 minutes at this party and we were out of there.
-I told my friend, who I knew would be safe with the local girls there.
-She was having her own little moments with the hunky monkey and they were getting along famously – laughing and chatting away.
+I told my friend, whom I knew would be safe with the local girls there, plus, she was having her own little moments with the hunky monkey, and they were getting along famously.
 All was cool in the land of love, puppy love, and pure, unblemished, teenage puppy lust, or whatever you want to call it.
 The local girls and hunky monkey would walk her home if we weren’t back by the time she wanted to leave.

-Once he got the lemonade for me, he said he knew a really pretty place we could go to talk (ha ha, talk…I’ll scream if you don’t kiss me).
+Once he got the lemonade for me, just in time too, since they were cleaning up and about to close, he said he knew a really pretty place we could go to talk (ha ha, talk…I’ll scream if you don’t kiss me).
 Of course I smiled and nodded yes.
 Remember, I was flexible – for him.

 Soon, my eyes adjusted to the dark, and I could see him clearly, those blue eyes shooting lasers through every pore in my skin.
-His lips, his arms, and his sweet smelling light brown/dirty blonde hair grazing the collar of his work shirt..absolute perfection.
+I found myself intermittently taking him in, his sexy lips, strong arms, and his gorgeous, light brown/dirty blonde hair grazing the collar of his work shirt..all absolute perfection.
 I was off the charts intoxicated being this close to him.
 This was a really old Volkswagon Beetle, so we were close before we could even get close.

 Frankly, I don’t remember what we even talked about, not a clue.
 My eyes were focused on his lips and eyes, alternating every few seconds.
 As we talked, we got closer, and then he brushed a few hairs away from my face and smiled.
 I remember Led Zeppelin’s Stairway to Heaven started at that very moment.